 \subsection{Downstream Tasks}

-Our method naturally supports one-step generation of physically-constrained data, jointly producing both coefficient and solution fields.
+Our method naturally supports one-step generation of physically constrained data, jointly producing both coefficient and solution fields.
 Beyond this intrinsic functionality, it also retains the flexibility of the teacher diffusion model, enabling various downstream tasks such as forward and inverse problem solving, and reconstruction from partial observations.
 Compared to the teacher model, our method achieves these capabilities with improved computational efficiency and stronger physical alignment.

-\textbf{Generative Modeling.} In our setting, generative modeling aims to sample physically consistent pairs \(\vx_0=(\vu, \va)\)—representing solution and coefficient fields—from a learned distribution that satisfies the underlying PDE system.
-Our student model inherently supports this task through efficient one-step generation: given a latent variable \(\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})\), the model directly outputs a sample \(\vx_0 = d_{\boldsymbol{\theta'}}(\boldsymbol{\epsilon})\) that approximates a valid solution–coefficient pair.
-Beyond this default mode, we introduce an optional refinement stage based on constraint-driven optimization (Algorithm~\ref{alg:piddm_inference_generation}), which further reduces the physics residual by updating \(\boldsymbol{\epsilon}\) via gradient descent.
-This strategy is inspired by noise prompting techniques~\cite{ben2024dflow, guo2024initno_goldennoise}, which optimize the final generated sample with respect to the initial noise.
-However, unlike those methods—which require backpropagation through the entire sampling trajectory and thus suffer from high computational cost and issues like gradient vanishing or explosion—our refinement operates efficiently in a one-step setting.
-While optional, this mechanism offers an additional degree of control, which is particularly valuable in scientific applications that demand strict physical consistency \cite{leveque1992numerical, hansen2023learning, mouli2024using, saad2022guiding}.
+\textbf{Generative Modeling.} We aim to sample physically consistent pairs $\vx_0=(\vu,\va)$ from a learned distribution that satisfies the governing PDE system.
+The student model supports this via efficient one-step generation: given $\boldsymbol{\epsilon}\sim\mathcal{N}(\mathbf{0},\bm{I})$, it outputs $\vx_0=d_{\boldsymbol{\theta}'}(\boldsymbol{\epsilon})$, approximating a valid solution–coefficient pair.
+We further provide an optional refinement stage based on constraint-driven optimization (Algorithm~\ref{alg:piddm_inference_generation}), which reduces the physics residual by updating $\boldsymbol{\epsilon}$ with gradient descent.
+This design is inspired by noise prompting methods~\cite{ben2024dflow, guo2024initno_goldennoise} that optimize the final sample with respect to the initial noise.
+However, in contrast to those prior works, which backpropagate through an entire sampling trajectory and incur high cost and unstable gradients, our refinement operates in a one-step setting.
+While optional, it offers additional control that is useful in scientific applications requiring strict physical consistency~\cite{leveque1992numerical, hansen2023learning, mouli2024using, saad2022guiding}.